 - Part 5: any other information that may be freely filled in, if relevant, in addition to the details already mentioned in the first four parts.

 The document is to be signed and dates as needed.
 One of our agents can help interested individuals with additional information on the information that is to be filled in such a request form.

 British Virgin Islands company formation is a simple and straightforward process.
 A significant advantage for investors in the Islands is that there is no tax on income.
 This is the main reason why BVI has not entered into any other double tax treaties apart from the ones with the United Kingdom and its extensions.

-for more advice and details about the actual company formation procedure.
+If you are interested in BVI company formation, please contact our agents for more advice and details about the actual company formation procedure.